Supergrow

 Contentpen.ai is an AI software Automated Blog Creation for marketing agencies

-Contentpen.ai is an automated AI blogging platform designed to help agencies produce consistent, SEO-ready content without managing the full manual workflow.
+Contentpen.ai is an automated AI blogging platform designed to help agencies produce consistent, SEO-ready content without having to manage the full manual workflow.
 It handles research, writing, optimization and publishing, making it useful for teams managing multiple client blogs with tight turnaround times.

 It supports brand voice controls, team collaboration and CMS integrations, enabling agencies to maintain consistency across clients while keeping the entire workflow in one place.
 With scheduling and content calendar tools, Contentpen helps teams plan and publish content at scale.